Help grow the archive! drop a knowledge bomb here.

 On his first attempt of the day, he made it to about 2/3rds up the wall before falling at the crux.
 After taking a long break, he attempted it again, and this time made it through the crux.
-Despite a foot slip and a missed chalking opportunity, Nalle reached the deadpoint crux and launched for the final just, stuck the move, and claimed the illusive first ascent in the process.
+Despite a foot slip and a missed chalking opportunity, Nalle reached the dead point crux and launched for the final jug, stuck the move, and claimed the elusive first ascent in the process.

-To this day Livin’ Large continues to be recognized as of the most iconic highballs in the world, keeping company with other equally impressive problems put up by Hukkataival such as The Finnish Line and Burden of Dreams.
+To this day Livin’ Large continues to be recognized as of the most iconic highballs in the world, keeping company with other equally impressive problems put up by Hukkataival later in his career like The Finnish Line and Burden of Dreams.

-For over six years, Hukkatavals intimidating testpiece remained unrepeated.
+For over six years, Hukkataivals intimidating testpiece remained unrepeated.
 Few would dare attempt the imposing line, and of those world-class climbers who did (including Adam Ondra), none succeeded.

 It wasn’t until 2015 when Jimmy Webb made a pilgrimage to the Rocklands that Livin’ Large would receive its long-awaited second ascent.
-With his sights set on the first repeat of the terrifying testpiece, like Hukkataval, Webb began working the beta and familiarizing himself with the moves on a top rope.
-Over the next few days, Jimmy set about working on the problem with the support of fellow pro climbers Nalle Hukkataval and Daniel Woods.
+With his sights set on the first repeat of the testpiece. like Hukkataival, Webb began working the beta and familiarizing himself with the moves on a top rope.
+Over the next few days, Jimmy set about working on the problem with the support of fellow pro climbers Nalle Hukkataival and Daniel Woods.
 While Webb was making good progress on the boulder, they were nearing the end of their time in the Rocklands and time was running out to claim an ascent of the iconic line.